 - Would you be embarrassed if the whole story of what you did was known?

 I will continue to use all sources of information available to me, paying for the services of some websites, and making the product of all of my work for anyone to use under Creative Commons license.
+In other words, if you take my work and represent it as your own, I might call you out on it, though I won’t sue you!

 Questions?
 Need some coaching or advice?
 Contact me!